 Wang added that there is broad international interest in restoring normal navigation through the waterway, and China is willing to continue efforts to ease tensions and promote improved relations among countries in the region.

-Iran arrests four alleged Israeli spies: state media
+Iran arrests four alleged Israeli spies: State media

 Published: April 16, 2026 | 03:16 GMT | By Web Desk